 Figuring out which nudge works for which group takes a lot of trial and error.
 Be thoughtful and reflective.
 Your existing words are already likely nudging behavior and expectations.
 Start by monitoring your language and what it implies.
 “Let’s start with an easy one” may seem like an inviting way to begin a lesson, but what does it signal for the student who struggles with the task, who couldn’t even do the “easy one”?
 An alternative way to frame that opening task—“This may take a few tries”—implies a different norm that makes struggle acceptable.
 Your words and actions matter.
 Use them wisely.

-View the recording of Dr. David Dockterman’s fall Leadership Talk, and learn more about the entire fall Lead the Way to Literacy webinar series.
+Register here for our fall Leadership Talk with David Dockterman on Thursday, October 19, and learn more about the entire fall Lead the Way to Literacy webinar series.